-The European Wergeland Center (EWC) is looking for 3 national facilitators, one from each Baltic country, to support schools in preparation, implementation and evaluation of their activities as part of a training programme for citizenship and human rights education - The Regional Baltic Summer Academy, which takes place in Estonia 28th June- 1st July, 2018.
+The European Wergeland Center (EWC) is looking for 2 national facilitators, one from Latvia and one from Lithuania, to support schools in preparation, implementation and evaluation of their activities as part of a training programme for citizenship and human rights education - The Regional Baltic Summer Academy, which takes place in Estonia 28th June- 1st July, 2018.

 The three facilitators will be part of an international team of organizers and trainers.
 The face-to-face training will be carried out by a team of three trainers, while national facilitators are responsible for supporting schools during the preparation and through a 9 months follow-up period.

 Description of the Programme:

 The Regional Baltic Academy is a training programme that aims to build the capacity of schools in Estonia, Latvia and Lithuania to foster an inclusive and democratic culture by training teachers, school leaders and community members in citizenship and human rights education.

 Organized annually since 2015, the Academy provides an opportunity to learn practical tools and strategies on how to create a more open, democratic and inclusive school environment for all children through a whole-school approach.
 The programme allows school teams to analyze school needs and priorities and prepare a plan of actions to meet the challenges their school is dealing with.